Ulpius Julianus

 Ulpius Julianus (died 218) was a Censor in 217, Princeps Peregrinorum, and a Praetorian prefect.
 He may have been loyal to the praetorian prefect Macrinus.
-Ulpius would have been when he was sent with a cavalry contingent of the third Legion to fight Elagabalus.
+Ulpius would have been Macrinus' praetorian prefect when he was sent by the emperor with a cavalry contingent of the third Legion to fight Elagabalus.
 The cavalry betrayed Macrinus and killed Julianus.
 Ulpius Julianus' head was presented to Macrinus at dinner.